CulDeVu/culdevu.github.io/_posts/2015-09-29-fluid-dyanamic-update.md

 The marker particles are the part I don't really know about.
 I just advect the marker particles through the velocity field just like anything else, and wherever the marker particles end up defines where the fluid exists or doesn't.
 This is pretty much the simplest method of defining the interior vs exterior of a fluid, so it has a lot of pitfalls, but I'll get to those in a minute.
 The issue is, though, that most everyone doesn't talk about this method (because of the many many issues it has) and so they use something called level sets.
 I've tried implementing level sets several times, and marker particles are just so much simpler in every way.

-# Marker Particles
+Marker Particles
+===

 So the biggest pitfall about marker particles is that, due to numerical inaccuracy and a bunch of other issues, they tend to bunch up a lot in certain places.
 Namely, places where the divergence of the velocity field is still positive even after the incompressibility pressure solver.
-You'd think that, since the pressure is positive in some places, it'd be negative in the same area, cancelling each other out, but it's not.
+You'd think that, since the pressure is positive in some places, it'd be negative in the same area, canceling each other out, but it's not.
 The fact that gravity is always pulling down on the fluid makes it not always true, so what ends up happening is a net loss of volume from full to nearly 0 in a couple minutes.

 So what I tried to do, instead of using level sets like a sane person, I decided to force the fluid to conserve volume.
 The way I did this is pretty straightforward, and is the "find/re-position particles" part of the above algorithm.
 Basically,